-- (e) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the Authority; - (f) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice, provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is - - in the pubic interest; and - made in good faith; and - in compliance with the reasonable requirements of the Authority; - (g) prevent another person from gaining access to information to which that person is entitled by law; - (h) conduct yourself in a manner or behave in such a way so as to give a reasonable person the impression that you have brought your office or the Authority into disrepute.
+- 2.7 You must not disclose information which is given to you in confidence, or information which you believe or ought reasonably to be aware is of a confidential nature, unless: - i. you have the consent of a person authorised to give it; or - ii. you are required by law to do so; or - iii. the disclosure is made to a third party for the purpose of obtaining professional advice, provided that the third party agrees not to disclose the information to any other person; or - iv. the disclosure is reasonable, in the public interest, made in good faith, and made in compliance with the reasonable requirements of the Authority after consultation with the Authority's Monitoring Officer. - 2.8 You should promote equalities and an inclusive and diverse culture in the Authority and your actions should help create an environment where different perspectives and backgrounds are encouraged and valued and no person is discriminated against. - 2.9 You must undertake any training provided by the Authority in relation to this Code of Conduct. - 2.10 In carrying out your role as a Member of the Authority you must at all times: - act lawfully, and - exercise reasonable care and diligence.